 Knee pads, conventional or otherwise, are a must-have for gardeners.
 Available in a variety of light, protective materials, they allow the gardener to get the most mileage from their knees in a day.

-For a cooler, more comfortable alternative, try wearing Japanese overalls.
-They are clever versions of the standard with knee pockets for padded inserts.
+For a cooler, more comfortable alternative, try wearing Japanese overall in cool linen.
+You might also look for versions with the standard with knee pockets and padded inserts.
+They’re hard to come by but so utilitarian.

 Or, get a garden kneeler.
 You can get one that coordinates with your gloves, like a Cath Kidston Garden Kneeler or this pretty but affordable knock-off.